ubidots/ubidots-arduino-wifly/README.rst

 Ubidots-Arduino-WiFly
 =====================

-Ubidots-Arduino-WiFly is an example with the WiFly shield RN171 to post a value on Ubidots witha a basic function "save_value"
+Ubidots-Arduino-WiFly provides an example of sending data to Ubidots from the WiFly shiel, which used the RN171 chip from Microchip Technologies.

-You will need:
+What you'll need:
 --------------
 * Arduino uno
 * WiFly shield RN171
-* WiFly library
+* This WiFly library

 A Quick example
 ----------------
-Here's a quick example of how to post a value on Ubidots, with the serial terminal of Arduino:
+Here's a quick example of how to post an analogue value to Ubidots.

 .. code-block:: cpp